Grizzlies beat Suns 136-106, extend winning streak to 10 - WHIZ News

 The Suns started strong, hitting 11 of their first 15 shots, including their first six, to lead by as many as 11 in the opening quarter.

-The Grizzlies regained the lead late in the second quarter after Morant drained three consecutive 3-pointers for a 60-58 Memphis lead.
-The Grizzlies were up 68-65 at the half, led by 52% shooting and 17 points from Morant.
-The Suns shot 55.8% in the opening half and got 26 points from their bench.
+The Grizzlies regained the lead late in the second quarter after Morant drained three consecutive 3-pointers for a 60-58 Memphis lead and never trailed again.

 TIP-INS

-Suns: Landry Shamet returned after missing the last three games with a hip injury.
-Shamet finished with nine points. … Josh Okogie left the game with 4:03 to go in the second quarter after being fouled by Steven Adams and falling to the ground.
-Okogie walked to the locker room under his own power. … Damien Lee had a career-high nine assists.
+Suns: Landry Shamet returned and scored nine points after missing the last three games with a hip injury. … Josh Okogie left the game with 4:03 to go in the second quarter after being fouled by Steven Adams and suffering a nose injury.
+Okogie walked to the locker room under his own power, but did not return.

 UP NEXT